Eric Bitner, Elder

 I trusted in Christ through the witness of the person who is now my wife (Diane) at the age of 17.
 After my conversion I immediately felt called to ministry and have served as a teacher in three different schools and an elder in three different churches.
-I’ve been the preaching pastor at Trinity and Clifton since 1998.
+I served as the preaching pastor at Trinity and then Clifton from 1998 to 2015.
 God has blessed Diane and me with four children: Daniel, Patrick, John, and Anna.
-I am also a professor of New Testament at Southern Seminary.
+I am also a professor of New Testament at Southern Semina

 Mark Smith, Pastor of Administration & Children’s Ministries

 The Lord blessed me with two faithful Christian parents who made church a priority in my home throughout my childhood.
 This regular exposure to the preaching and teaching of the Bible, as well as my parents’ intentionality in teaching me to pray, read the Bible, and repent, were the means by which God brought conviction and faith to me.
 I accepted Christ as a child and was baptized several months after making my profession of faith.
 During college, I sensed a growing desire for pastoral work and began training for vocational ministry.
 My wife, Melissa, and I moved to Louisville immediately after our wedding as I continued that training at Southern Seminary.
-The Lord has blessed us with three children, Micah, Gabriel, and Eleana.
+The Lord has blessed us with two sons, Micah and Gabriel.
 Our family has been at Clifton since we came to Louisville, and I have had the privilege of serving on staff since September of 2012.